-The Hessell-Tiltman prize of £3,000 is awarded annually for a non-fiction book of specifically historical content.
-Entrants, which may include first British translations, are to be books of high literary merit – that is, not primarily written for the academic market – and can cover all historical periods up to and including the Second World War.
+The Hessell-Tiltman prize of £2,000 is awarded annually for a non-fiction book of specifically historical content.
+Entrants, which may include first British translations, are to be books of high literary merit – that is, not primarily written for the academic market – and can cover all historical periods up to and including the end of the 1960′s.

 Marjorie Hessell-Tiltman was a member of PEN during the 1960s and 1970s.
 On her death in 1999 she bequeathed £100,000 to the PEN Literary Foundation to found a prize in her name.

-Submissions for the 2013 prize are now closed.
 For the 2014 prize publishers are invited to draw attention to a maximum of two books on their lists.
-They should be notified to the administrator at firstname.lastname@example.org from 1 September until 1 November and finished or proof copies must be available by 30 November 2013, the closing date of the competition.
+They should be notified to the administrator at email@example.com from 1 September until 1 November 2013 and finished or proof copies must be available by 30 November 2013, the closing date of the competition.
 Publishers should not approach judges directly.
-Books should be published between 1 January and 31 December of the current year.
+Books should be published between 1 January and 31 December of the year of the prize.

 Note to authors: all books must be submitted through publishers.
 Direct submissions from authors cannot be accepted.
 Nor, at present, can self-published books.